 - LeasePlan’s fleet grew from 1.55 million to 1.64 million vehicles at the end of the third quarter.

-- SME and Private Lease remains the fastest growing segment with year-on-year growth in vehicles under management of 19%.
+- SME and Private Lease remains the fastest growing segment with year-on-year growth in vehicles under

 - New leadership appointments in September with CEO Tex Gunning and COO Marco van Kalleveen; focus on value creation supported by an integrated organisational structure.